Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Introduction

 The cleanest route is to begin with the fixed--$j$ $t$--channel Witten diagram and factorize it before performing the Sommerfeld--Watson resummation.
 In that order of limits the physics is transparent.
 The upper vertex depends only on the two virtual photons and the near-boundary behavior of the exchanged spin--$j$ mode.
 The lower vertex is the nucleon matrix element of the same spin--$j$ operator.
 The spin projector supplies the kinematical polynomial in the skewness variables.
 What remains after this separation is the holographic analogue of a fixed--$j$ Compton form factor.

 The crucial result is that the upper holographic impact factor is universal.
-In the conformal limit it is determined entirely by the pure-$\AdS$ photon wave functions and yields an exact Gauss hypergeometric function of $\eta^2/\xi^2$.
+In the conformal limit it is determined entirely by the pure-$\AdS$ photon wave functions and yields a closed-form Gauss hypergeometric function of $\eta^2/\xi^2$.
 The lower hadronic vertex carries all infrared model dependence and may be evaluated in the soft-wall model, or in any other infrared completion, without altering the hard kernel.
 This already gives a clean holographic factorization statement, see Figures~\ref{TWITTEN-2} and \ref{fig:witten-factorized-closed}.
-The stronger claim made here is that the same hypergeometric kernel is precisely the one that appears in the conformal-basis Wilson coefficients of the singlet vector Compton form factor in perturbative QCD.
-Evidence that the requisite near-boundary factorization of the bulk-to-bulk propagator is not an artifact of a particular infrared model can be traced through the pure-AdS / hard-wall analysis of Nishio and Watari, the coordinate-space graviton analysis of Hatta and Yang, and the hard-/soft-wall Witten-diagram treatment of heavy quarkonium photoproduction by Mamo and Zahed~\cite{Nishio:2014rya,Hatta:2018jpsi,Mamo:2019mka}.
+The stronger claim made here is that the same hypergeometric family is precisely the one that appears in the conformal-basis Wilson coefficients of the singlet vector Compton form factor in perturbative QCD.
+Evidence that the requisite near-boundary factorization of the bulk-to-bulk propagator is not an artifact of a particular infrared model can be traced through the pure-AdS / hard-wall analysis of Nishio and Watari, the coordinate-space graviton analysis of Hatta and Yang, and the hard-/soft-wall Witten-diagram treatment of heavy quarkonium photoproduction by Mamo and Zahed~\cite{Nishio:2014rya,Nishio:2014eua,Hatta:2018jpsi,Mamo:2019mka}.

-In concrete terms, the result is this: the UV part of the holographic Witten diagram produces the same fixed--$j$ Wilson kernel that appears in the conformal-basis collinear-factorization formula, the IR part produces the corresponding nonperturbative conformal moment, and the first physical even moment $j=2$ fixes the closed/$(-)$ and open/$(+)$ channel assignment dynamically rather than conventionally.
-The statement is intentionally limited.
-We do not claim an all-scale equality between holographic QCD and perturbative QCD, a unique infrared completion, or a global fit to all \DDVCS/\DVCS~\! data.
-What is proved here is a fixed--$j$ matching statement in a specified collinear window and at a single matching scale.
+In concrete terms, the UV part of the holographic Witten diagram produces the same fixed--$j$ conformal Wilson-kernel family that appears in the conformal-basis collinear-factorization formula, the IR part provides the corresponding matched nonperturbative conformal moment, and the first physical even moment $j=2$ anchors the closed/$(-)$ and open/$(+)$ channel assignment dynamically rather than conventionally.
+At \(Q=\mu=\mu_0=\mu_\ast\), the evolution factors are identities, but the fixed-scale coefficient is the hypergeometric Wilson kernel multiplied by the finite normalization \(c_j^\pm\), and the lower conformal moment remains a matched input.
+The scope of this statement---fixed $j$, fixed scale, TT projection, and leading twist in the collinear window---is stated explicitly in Sec.~\ref{subsec:scope-limitations}.

 More precisely, in the collinear matching window